audunmb/Nordskogen/Quests.md

 ### Rations and travelling gear
 The group need to pack rations.
 One day of rations for a group of three to five people adds one load.
 Create a ration clock to represent how many days of rations the group has.

 Traveling gear is what's needed to make camp and maintain equipment.
-You can do without, but it makes it more difficult to rest and recover stress.
+You don't need to bring travel gear, but most would if they have to.
+Light travel gear count for one load for the group, which means easy preparation of food, as well as a water skin.
+This gives one extra die for rest.
+Basic travel gear count for three group load and include blankets, and adds two rest die.
+Full travel gear counts for one load per person, and means some pots and pans, a roll mat and blankets.

+Rations still count as load, even after they're eaten, as it still took up place when you packed (though, if you pick up new stuff,you don't have to drop anything to make room of course.)

 ### Pack animals
 Animals have extra load.
 Riding animals may have Medium load, pack animals may have up to 10.
 More animals means more load.